Chile Business Opportunities

 - Petroleum and Petroleum Products, Chemicals, Electrical and Telecommunications Equipment, Industrial Machinery, Vehicles, Natural Gas

 - Copper, Fruit, Fish Products, Paper and Pulp, Chemicals, Wine

 In 2017, the Country’s leading markets for exports were China 27.5%, Japan 9.3%, U.S. 14.5%, Brazil 5.0% and South Korea 6.2%.
 Its leading suppliers were U.S. 18.1 %, China 23.9%, Argentina 4.5% and Brazil 8.6%.

 Chile's commitment to trade liberalization continued with the signing of a free trade agreement with the US, which took effect on 1 January 2004.
 It claims to have more bilateral or regional trade agreements than any other country (26 agreements), with 60 such agreements (not all of them full free trade agreements); agreements include the European Union, Mercosur, China, India, South Korea, and Mexico.
 Chile is a member of the Trans Pacific Partnership (TPP) with 18 countries.

 Energy • Industrial Products • Communications • Consumer Goods • Aviation • Gas • Water

 Economic Background and Situation

-Between 2000 and 2007, growth ranged between 2%-6%.
+Between 2003 and 2013, growth ranged between 5.0% 6.0% per year.
 Throughout this period Chile maintained a low rate of inflation with GDP growth coming from copper prices, export earnings (particularly forestry, fishing, and mining), and growing domestic consumption.
 GDP growth slowed in 2017 to 1.7%, but improved in 2018 to 2.8%.